Virginia Woolf’s Women

 Our 2020 Virginia Woolf course will explore Woolf’s Women, looking at some of her fascinating women characters.
 These include Mrs Dalloway and her daughter; Mrs Ramsay and Lily in To the Lighthouse; plus the intriguing figure of Orlando, who leads us to wonder: What is a woman, to Woolf?

 And what about the women in Woolf’s life who were so important to her writing: her mother Julia Stephen, her sister Vanessa Bell; friends such as writer Katherine Mansfield and composer Ethel Smyth; lover Vita Sackville-West; plus scholars such as Jane Harrison and Janet Case?

 There will be a rich programme of lectures, seminars, supervisions (tutorials), walks, talks, and visits to places of interest in Cambridge.
-We are delighted that Claire Davison, Alison Hennegan, Karina Jakubowicz, Claire Nicholson, Trudi Tate, and Clare Walker Gore will be teaching for us again.
+Our teachers include: Claire Davison, Alison Hennegan, Karina Jakubowicz, Isobel Maddison, Claire Nicholson, Trudi Tate, Claudia Tobin, and Clare Walker Gore.

 Marion Dell of the Virginia Woolf Society of Great Britain and an expert on Woolf’s family history will give a talk on Julia Stephen.
 Susan Sellers will read from her acclaimed novel, Vanessa and Virginia, about Woolf and her sister.

 Course dates: 19 to 24 July 2020.
 Bookings are open.
 Discounts for early bookings, for students, CAMcard holders, and members of recognised Woolf Societies.
 Places are limited.

 Topics we will study

 • Women and children in To the Lighthouse